 This weak molecular interaction, researchers found in a previous study, improves battery performance in sub-zero temperatures.
 In addition, dibutyl ether can easily withstand heat because it remains liquid at high temperatures (it has a boiling point of 141 ° C).

 Another peculiarity of this electrolyte?
 It is compatible with lithium-sulfur batteries, a type of rechargeable battery with a lithium-metal anode and a sulfur cathode.
 Lithium-sulfur batteries are an essential part of next-generation technologies because they promise higher energy densities and lower costs.
 Can storing up to twice as much energy per kilogram compared to current lithium-ion batteries: this could double the range of electric vehicles without increasing the weight of the battery pack.
-In addition, sulfur is more abundant and less problematic to find than the cobalt used in the cathodes of traditional lithium-ion batteries.
+Additionally, sulfur is more abundant and less problematic to source than the cobalt used in the cathodes of traditional lithium-ion batteries.

 Fantastic!
 But there is a BUT ...